pixijs/bundler/src/README.md

 # PixiJS — The HTML5 Creation Engine

 > **Note**
-> This is an alternative package that contains all of the PixiJS packages.
-This is much easier to consume since it contains all of the necessary package, including optional packages in a single module.
+> This is an alternative package to `pixi.js`, `@pixi/core`, etc that contains all of the PixiJS packages.
+This is much easier to consume since it contains all of the necessary packages, including optional packages in a single module.

 ![pixi.js logo](https://pixijs.download/pixijs-banner-no-version.png)